stfc-ai4s/dpi-score/README.md

 ## Model Information

 The default model uses:
-- Dynamic grid-based representation with rotation augmentations
+- Dynamic grid-based representation with rotation augmentations (DPI-IV)
-- 3D CNN model trained on the five-fold PDB datasets (default K=2)

 For any other questions and issues, please mail to (niraj.bhujel@stfc.ac.uk).